geudde/attic-chest/pages/13.reference/01.porden/docs.md

-Incens'd, the monarch spoke ; the knight unknown ft Alfred!" proclaim'd, and flung his gauntlet down.
+Incens'd, the monarch spoke; the knight unknown ft Alfred!" proclaim'd, and flung his gauntlet down.
-Amazement chill'd the youth accus'd ; the maid
+Amazement chill'd the youth accus'd; the maid
-In changing hues surprize and fear betray 'd ;
+In changing hues surprize and fear betray 'd;
 In wondering silence sate the bride and king,
 While " Alfred!" echo'd from the astonish'd ring;
-At length Marino spoke : " The tale you bear 750
+At length Marino spoke: " The tale you bear 750

-" Is strange, and most unwelcome to our ear ;
+" Is strange, and most unwelcome to our ear;
 " Still let me hope some mystery clouds your sight,
 " And while you combat, heaven defend the right!"